haxtheweb/edtechjoker/draft-outline.md

 - Add a very simple `authorize.js` end-point that sends back a hashed value.
 This hashed value is then sent on all other transactions for security purposes to validate that a bot isn't spamming the service but is actually using the web component to broker the connection.
 All other service calls then use this information to verify that this is a valid transaction +3

 ## Final submission
-Due May 3rd to Canvas Dropbox.
+**Due May 3rd to Canvas Dropbox**.
 Link to your repo, documentation and associated demo need to be in the submission

-## Final / top prize(s) ❔
-Any repos that are of exceptional quality (or only needing minor tweaks for adoption) and get accepted into the HAXTheWeb portfolio of elements will get a 🏒 emoji implying that you get an official #HAXTheWeb hockey jersey.
-If this is the case I'll contact your team during finals week.
-The hope is that these element will also start showing up in the course work of your peers, future verisons of you, or in your own courses in coming semesters.
-This project is gaining momentum and we pipeline these enhancements directly to Penn State students, faculty and staff via the https://hax.psu.edu SaaS solution.
-This will not be given out to all solutions and there is no garauntee any will be given out.
-Last semester 2 of 11 projects got this award.